How do I share a video during a webinar?

 - Schedule a new webinar event or open an existing one.

-- Open the "Engage Your Attendees" section and click + Videos.
+- Open the "Engage Your Attendees" section and select + Videos.

 Play videos during a webinar (presenter)

-- In the Sharing pane, click the Show drop-down menu.
+- In the Sharing pane, select the Show drop-down menu.

-- Previously uploaded videos will be shown alongside other screen sharing options.
-The presenter can select the desired video under Uploaded Videos.
+- Previously uploaded videos are listed along other screen sharing options.
+The presenter can choose the desired video under Uploaded Videos.

 - The selected video will open in the Viewer window.
 From there, the presenter can play and pause the video playback using the Play and Pause icons.
 Note: You cannot rewind or fast forward through the video.

 - Only the presenter playing the video has access to the playback controls and has the ability to start, pause or stop the video feed for all attendees (i.e., they do not have the ability to stop and start the video at their own discretion).